All Episodes

 What's the what?

-It's uh the Jefferson Key by uh by Steve Berry, the Jefferson Key.
+It's The Jefferson Key by Steve Berry, the Jefferson Key.

 Let me tell you something, folks.

-On this New York 26 business, and Paul Ryan's Medicare reform in the Republican budget.
+On this New York 26 business and Paul Ryan's Medicare reform in the Republican budget and this cadre of spineless mainstream Republicans that we seem to have in Washington, let me tell you what needs to happen.

-One or more of these Republican presidential candidates needs to call a press conference and stand up for the Ryan Plan.
+Before the end of this day, if any of them are serious about it, one or more of these Republican presidential candidates needs to call a press conference and stand up for the Ryan plan.

 We can't do it alone on talk radio.